 top of page

-Lovely Mid-Century modernist enamel on copper artwork by George F. Welch (1926 - 2003).
-Large square enameled plaque wall-mounted and framed.
-Abstract and Brutalist design with Hebrew fonts and numbers on the top.
-The plaque has an inscribed Welch signature toward the bottom right corner.
-There is also an original paper label providing the artist's statement at the back under the protection paper.
-Please note circular dents visible on both bottom angles seems to be intentional by the artist (please read the biography for an explanation).
+This stunning Mid-Century Modernist enamel-on-copper artwork was designed by George F. Welch (1926 - 2003).
+The large square enameled plaque is wall-mounted and framed.
+The piece features an Abstract and Brutalist design, with Hebrew fonts and numbers at the top.
+The plaque has an inscribed Welch signature in the bottom-right corner.
+An original paper label providing the artist's statement is also on the back under the protective paper.
+Please note that the artist intentionally makes circular dents visible on both bottom angles.
+Please read the biography below for a complete explanation.

-We have framed this piece with a modern framing in brushed silvered metallic wood with almond green and off-white matte.
+We have framed this piece in a modern brushed-silver metallic wood frame with an almond green and off-white matte.

-A native of New Briton, Connecticut, Welch came to Syracuse after graduating from the School of the Worcester (Mass.)
+A native of New Britain, Connecticut, Welch came to Syracuse after graduating from the School of the Worcester (Mass.)
 Art Museum, the Hartford Art School, and four years as a Marine Corps artist.

 As an artist, he finds his work rewarding.

 Creating enamel is my greatest pleasure, he says.
-And he goes on to explain: the uniqueness of the process is exciting, and it just cannot be found in painting.
+He goes on to explain that the uniqueness of the process is exciting, and it just cannot be found in painting.

 The enamels, done by George F. Welch, are abstract works on copper, framed for hanging.

-Welch was a full-time artist who also painted and sculpted, considering his enamels a Fine Arts medium.
-He worked on flat copper, firing it repeatedly for desired effects, and experimenting with oxides and tones.
+Welch was a full-time artist who painted and sculpted, considering his enamels a Fine Arts medium.
+He worked on flat copper, firing it repeatedly for desired effects and experimenting with oxides and tones.

-He said his vision is partial at first, but adding colors and textures as the work progresses, builds the design.
+He said that his vision is partial initially, but adding colors and textures as the work progresses builds the design.

 When finished, he gives it a title, usually on a nature theme, which allows people to relate to it.
 His enamel works are striking.
 The textures, colors, and design almost jump from the wall.
-Welch has a bold, direct style of handling the medium, using color with three-dimensional effects.
+Welch has a bold, direct approach to the medium, using color with three-dimensional effects.

-The designs are impressive, sometimes accentuated by bending the flat copper or hammering three circular bumps into it.
-In addition, some exterior materials are added, such as thumbtacks, that create a beautiful spatial form.
+The designs are impressive, sometimes accentuated by bending the flat copper or hammering three circular bumps on one corner.
+Some exterior materials, such as thumbtacks, are also added, creating a beautiful spatial form.

 The textures and colors have an emotional substance: they reach out to the viewer.
 Welch used the enameling media with impressive results.